eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ### Instantiate a Singleton with Code and Scope

 The code and scope have the same meaning as for the [multi-index table](#multi-index-code-and-scope).
-This is how you define a reference within the singleton with name `stats`.
+This is how you instantiate a reference within the singleton with name `stats`.
 The `code` and `scope` are set as the contract owner account:

 ```cpp
    stats_singleton stats(get_self(), get_self().value);
 ```

-### Extend Hello Smart Contract with Singleton and Actions

 Extend the `hello` contract to: